opacity-black/RGBT_toolkit/README.md

 - Precision plot and other plot are available.
 - Supports GTOT, RGBT210, RGBT234, LasHeR datasets

-> LasHeR will have an error of less than 0.01, it is recommended to retest it on the original toolkit

 # Evaluate and Visualize

 We provide the ground truth file for RGBT234, so you can directly call it.